-things that go round and round. and make dad work very hard!
+There are things that twist.
+Things that go round and round.
+And things that make dad work very hard!

-there is also another full playground area that has even more fun things to play on. this area is perfect for toddlers. the slides and steps are smaller, and there are swings for babies.
+There is also another full playground area that is perfect for toddlers.
+With even more fun things to play on, it made Bluebird Park even more awesome.
+The slides and steps are smaller, and there are swings for babies.

-on the north corner of Bluebird Park, there is a quaint little pathway flanked with flowery shrubs that leads over a cute bridge, and a nice little shady area that is perfect for hide n' seek.
+On the north corner of Bluebird Park, there is a quaint little pathway.
+This trail is flanked with flowery shrubs that leads over a cute bridge, and a nice little shady area that is perfect for hide n' seek.

-Bluebird Park also has a very nice bathroom area, in fact my husband said it was the nicest bathroom he had ever seen in a park. so you can be comfortable that there are facilities for your children at this park. reason number 99 that this park is great.
+Bluebird Park also has very nice restrooms, in fact my husband said it was the nicest bathroom he had ever seen in a park. so you can be comfortable that there are facilities for your children at this park. reason number 99 that this park is great.